How our research explores the food-mood relationship

 The Food and Mood Centre brings together leading experts from across various fields, including microbiology, public health and psychiatry.

-Professor Felice Jacka OAM is the co-director of the Food and Mood Centre, president of the International Society for Nutritional Pyschiatry Research and a pioneer in the field of nutritional psychiatry.
+Professor Felice Jacka OAM is the co-director of the Food & Mood Centre, president of the International Society for Nutritional Pyschiatry Research and a pioneer in the field of nutritional psychiatry.
 Awarded an OAM in 2021, her work has shaped and continues to influence global mental health policies.

 Professor Adrienne O’Neil is a behavioural scientist specialising in evidence-based lifestyle medicine for mental health and cardiac care.
 Supported by an NHMRC Emerging Leader Fellowship, she leads research on lifestyle interventions and shared pathways in mental and physical disorders.